 - Try not to use AWS Lambda in every single part of your solution – EC2 servers, containers orchestration services like ECS and EKS, and managed purpose-built services may fit better for your task.

-8. Not monitoring the execution costs
+8. No monitoring for the execution costs.

 There are so many blogs and websites which are covering the controlling of your costs topics.
 But there are still so many individuals and companies who are not implementing simple measures to protect themselves.